How To Clean An Air Conditioning Condenser

 Cut the Power

-- Disconnect the service at the AC condenser by pulling the plug connector in the power box, or flip the AC breaker switch off in your main breaker panel.
+- To start this project, disconnect the service at the air conditioner condenser by pulling the plug connector in the power box, or you can also flip the AC breaker switch off in your main breaker panel.

 Remove the Screws